 She remembers John as someone who “never pulled his punches about what he believed,” yet “his humility, good humor, and quiet, rock-solid faith spoke volumes.”

 “He treated others as he would want to be treated, and lived a life of principled service to the end,” Campbell said.
 “I think that explains that perennial twinkle in John’s eye and his winning smile, the sense you got when chatting with him that no matter how crazy this world gets, it’s a gift to be alive and in the mix.”
+TFAS and the entire Novak Fellowship community are proud to help continue John’s legacy through this Fellowship for many years to come.
+The Fellowship is funded through contributions from Novak Fellowship alumni who generously gave in honor of John Farley.

 John never pulled his punches about what he believed.
 Yet his humility, good humor, and quiet, rock-solid faith spoke volumes.
 He treated others as he would want to be treated, and lived a life of principled service to the end.” – Colleen Carroll Campbell, Novak ’00

-Inaugural Fellow Charles McElwee is the managing editor at the Commonwealth Foundation, and was previously assistant editor of the Manhattan Institute’s City Journal.
-A lifelong Pennsylvanian, McElwee has worked in the government affairs and communications sectors in Harrisburg, and the economic-development sector in Hazleton, where he spearheaded revitalization and historic preservation projects.
+Inaugural Fellow Charles McElwee is the managing editor at the Commonwealth Foundation, and he was previously assistant editor of the Manhattan Institute’s City Journal.
+A lifelong Pennsylvanian, McElwee has worked in the government affairs and communications sectors in Harrisburg and the economic-development sector in Hazleton, where he spearheaded revitalization and historic preservation projects.

-His project, “Pennsylvania: A Microcosm of America’s Political Realignment,” will focus on the shift from the state’s republican history to a now battleground state.
+His project, “Pennsylvania: A Microcosm of America’s Political Realignment,” will focus on the shift from the state’s Republican history to a now battleground state.
 McElwee called the Fellowship a program which “leads the way in helping writers and reporters pursue their professional aspirations.”

 “Through the Fellowship, I hope to distinguish myself as a nationally recognized journalist who focuses on politics and culture,” McElwee said.
-“I envision a career writing, reporting, and discussing our nation’s politics in articles and books, as well as media appearances.
+“I envision a career writing, reporting and discussing our nation’s politics in articles and books, as well as media appearances.
 The Fellowship serves as a professional foundation to improve my skills as a journalist and support my long-term goals.”